 Eco-Friendly Tours in Watamu

 Watamu’s relationship with its natural environment is not accidental.
-The town sits within a UNESCO Biosphere Reserve that encompasses the marine national park, Mida Creek, and the southern edge of the Arabuko Sokoke Forest — together forming one of the most ecologically significant stretches of coastline in the whole of East Africa.
-Eco-tourism in Watamu was not invented by a marketing department.
-It grew organically from a community that understood, early, that the natural world around them was the source of everything.
+The town sits within a UNESCO Biosphere Reserve that encompasses the marine national park, Mida Creek, and the southern edge of Arabuko Sokoke Forest — together forming one of the most ecologically significant stretches of coastline in East Africa.

 Top Eco-Friendly Places in Watamu